-SPM 405 - Sports Management II (3)
+SPM 405 - Sport Management II (3)

-This course gives students a comprehensive view of the procedures and operation of professional sports, collegiate athletics, and recreational organizations and enterprises.
+This course gives students a comprehensive view of the procedures and operation of professional sport, collegiate athletics, and recreational organizations and enterprises.
 The course examines skills and processes such as budgeting, marketing, event staging, and fund-raising that are necessary for the successful administration of these organizations.
 The interrelationship between these skills and administrative goals and objectives is studied.
+This course will give students knowledge of various administrative principles, techniques, and theories, as well as the knowledge to apply them to different situations and issues.
 Prerequisite: SPM 305.